sandialabs/qick-dawg/installation/Readme.md

 - When connected to the board on the linux command line type: `*vim etc/networks/interfaces.d/eth0`
 - For ethernet port `*eth0`, change `*iface eth0 inet dynamic` to `*iface eth0 inet dynamic`
 - Save and exit
-- Ensure on the host computer the gateway IP on your selected ehternet port to the FPGA is static (i.e 192.168.0.1) and your ipv4 net is set static as well (i.e 192.168.0.xxx) -->
+- Ensure on the host computer the gateway IP on your selected ethernet port to the FPGA is static (i.e 192.168.0.1) and your ipv4 net is set static as well (i.e 192.168.0.xxx) -->

 ## 1b.
 Clone QICK-DAWG on your FPGA ##

-SSH directly into the board using it's IP via windows cmd.exe with the command,
+SSH directly into the board using it's IP via Windows Powershell with the command:

 `ssh xilinx@{ip address}`

 You will then be prompted for the password, which is also `xilinx` and asked to store the ssh footprint, for which you should respond `yes`.
 Now you'll have remote, terminal control of the board.
-From here type
+From here type:

 ```
 cd ./jupyter_notebooks